CodingCellist/learning_gem5/part5/fs_config.rst

 Since we are only simulating one processor in this configuration, we just create one.
 Also, when creating the ``X86IntelMPProcessor`` entries, exactly one should be set as the bootstrap processor.
 Similarly, after creating the ``X86IntelMPProcessor`` entries, you must create the ``X86IntelMPIOAPIC`` entry.
-This entry is similar to a CPU entry, and importantly its ``id`` should be one more than the last CPU id (one in this case).
+This entry is similar to a CPU entry, and importantly its ``id`` should be one more than the last CPU id (``1`` in this case).
-This will also have to be change for multiple CPUs.
+This will also have to be changed for multiple CPUs.

 Next, we create the PCI and ICA buses, and a number of other I/O devices.

 Finally, we create a number of ``X86E820Entry`` objects.
 The BIOS communicates the physical memory layout to the operation system through these entries.
-The first couple of entries are for specific OS or BIOS functions, then the third entry is the main entry for physical memory.
+The first couple of entries are for specific OS or BIOS functions and the third entry is the main entry for physical memory.
 This third entry uses the same memory range that we created in the system object.
 There are another two entries created at the top of the address range to support the I/O devices for x86.
 If you want to use more than 3 GB a physical memory or add more memory ranges, you will need to modify these entries.